Mechanisms of Membrane Fusion in the Formation of Multinucleated Osteoclasts and Myotubes

 - Griffin Katz, BS, Postbaccalaureate Fellow

-Diverse biological processes, in which enveloped viruses infect cells, and cells from all kingdoms of life secrete, internalize, traffic and sort integral proteins, sculpt their membranes and bring together parent genomes in sexual reproduction, share a common stage: fusion of two membranes into one.
+Diverse biological processes, in which enveloped viruses infect cells, and cells from all kingdoms of life secrete, internalize, traffic and sort integral proteins, sculpt their membranes, and bring together parent genomes in sexual reproduction, share a common stage: fusion of two membranes into one.
 Biological membrane remodeling is tightly controlled by protein machinery, but is also dependent on the lipid composition of the membranes.
 Whereas each kind of protein has its own individual personality, membrane lipid bilayers have rather general properties, manifested by their resistance to disruption and bending, and by their charge.
 Our long-term goal is to understand how proteins fuse membrane lipid bilayers.
-We expect better understanding of important fusion reactions will bring about new ways of controlling them and lead to new strategies for quelling diseases involving cell invasion by enveloped viruses and defects in intracellular trafficking or intercellular fusion.
+We expect that better understanding of important fusion reactions will bring about new ways of controlling them and lead to new strategies for quelling diseases involving cell invasion by enveloped viruses and defects in intracellular trafficking or intercellular fusion.
 Our general strategy is to combine in-depth analysis of the best characterized fusion reactions with comparative analysis of diverse, less explored fusion reactions, which can reveal new kinds of fusion proteins and clarify the generality of emerging mechanistic insights.
-In our recent studies, we explored the role of redox signaling in the formation of multinucleated osteoclasts in in vitro models and mechanisms underlying formation of fibrous multicellular clumps of osteoprogenitors in fibrous dysplasia.
+In our recent studies, we explored the role of calcium and lipid signaling in the formation of multinucleated osteoclasts and the role of ether lipids in myoblast fusion.

 Additional Funding